Yunue2110/Portfolio/README.md

 # Portfolio
-These are some of the projects that I have carried out

 ### FIFA-MoneyBall
 In this project I create the database from scratch with the information provided in the csv file.
 Using tools like Python, Excel and Mysql.